 The Western Pennsylvania Regional Data Center is pleased to have worked with our City and County partners to publish much of the information referenced in this guide as open data.
 We’re also grateful to have had their help in assembling and editing this document.
 This guide also illustrates a critical partnership between the City’s Bureau of Police and the County Department of Human Services.
 Many of the tools featured in this guide were developed through this City-County collaboration.

 This guide was inspired by Crime and Punishment in Chicago, a Website developed by the Smart Chicago Collaborative.

-A number of tools have been developed to make it easier for people to use and understand the data contained in this guide, and a growing number of these tools are being developed by public sector staff, the university community, journalists, and civic technologists.
+A number of tools have been developed to make it easier for people to use and understand the data contained in this guide, and a growing number of these tools are being developed by public sector staff at the City and County, the university community, journalists, and civic technologists.
 We’ve included links to some of them here.
 Please let us know if there are others that should be included in this list.

-Homicide information in the City of Pittsburgh is available back to 2010 in the homicide dashboard.
-This tool includes data on the number of homicides, clearance rates, weapons used, time of the incident, day of the week, demographics on victims and perpetrators, and benchmarks to other cities.
-This tool is one in a series developed through a collaboration of the Allegheny County Department of Human Services and the City of Pittsburgh.
+Homicide information in the City of Pittsburgh and Allegheny County are available through two separate dashboards.
+Data for the City dates back to 2010, with data from the County available as early as 2007.
+These tools include data on the number of homicides, clearance rates, weapons used, time of the incident, day of the week, demographics on victims and perpetrators, and benchmarks to other cities.
+They were developed through a collaboration of the Allegheny County Department of Human Services and the Allegheny County Office of the Medical Examiner.